osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 Limitations
 ===========

-.. todo:: Wording here still needs a smidge of work once the top level page is
+.. todo:: Wording here still needs a bit of work once the top level page is
     in, and should link back to that page.
 It might not be clear what "non-partial" setting means just from reading this page.